 We do not charge our borrowers a prepayment penalty.

-Funding Circle may assess a late fee, but this fee is used to help cover the incremental costs of collecting a late payment; investors do not receive a late payment fee, distributed based on the individual ownership percentage of the loan.
+Funding Circle USA may assess a late fee, but this fee is used to help cover the incremental costs of collecting a late payment; investors receive 50% of the late payment fee, distributed based on the individual ownership percentage of the loan.

-We closely monitor our loan portfolio and strive to identify potential payment issues before missed payments occur.
-Funding Circle and its sub-servicer are notified if there are any additional UCC filings by the borrower or if there are new adverse actions or impairments added to their Experian Commercial Credit Report.
-In addition, our team proactively calls every borrower at least once a year to check-in and have a dialogue regarding general business conditions.
+Funding Circle USA closely monitors our loan portfolio and strives to identify potential payment issues before missed payments occur.
+Funding Circle USA and its sub-servicer are notified if there are any additional UCC filings by the borrower or if there are new adverse actions or impairments added to their Experian Commercial Credit Report.
+In addition, Funding Circle USA is periodically in contact with borrowers to discuss topics regarding the state of their business.

 When a monthly ACH debit fails, our sub-servicer contacts us the same day.
-Based on the Borrower’s willingness to engage with us, Funding Circle unilaterally determines whether to have our sub-servicer continue the collection effort or whether it should take over all forward communications.
+Based on the Borrower’s willingness to engage with us, Funding Circle USA unilaterally determines whether to have our sub-servicer continue the collection effort or whether it should take over all forward communications.